-Bonds = buildings, levies = operations
+Bonds = buildings, levies = learning and operations

 Levies and bonds are used for different things.
 Levy dollars pay for educational programs and day-to-day operations of schools, including: